Most first graders make the transition from decoding short vowel words to long vowels pretty well.

 Here is an example of the long vowel instruction below:

-Tip: The examples I just talked about above are using the technique prompt and guide…learn more about this here!
+Tip: The examples I just talked about above are using the technique prompt and guide…learn more about this method here!

 The technique I have learned is to simply point, say “sound,” prompting the long or short sound, then point to the beginning of the word and say, “read.”
 Once they understand the finger prompts and my word prompts of “sound” and “read,” they are ready to read a chart of words in isolation.
 Check out this vowel discrimination activity..the speed drill.